-The Enrolled users page appears, and all enrolled users are displayed.
+The Participants page appears, and all enrolled users are displayed.

-4. On the Messages page, type your message into the box at the bottom, and click Send.
+5. On the Messaging Drawer, type your message into the box at the bottom, and click Send.

 The message will be sent to the student’s individual page in Moodle and a copy of the message will also be sent to the student’s email address if they are not currently logged into Moodle.